I regularly speak for varied audiences on:

 Examples of my talks

-For a full list of keynotes, invited talks, and other presentations, see my About/CV page.
+For a full list of keynotes, invited talks, and other presentations I’ve done, see my About/CV page.

-I am not picky about most travel arrangements; coach airfare and economy hotels are just fine.
-You can trust that I will pick the least expensive travel option consonant with sanity.
+I am not picky about most travel arrangements; economy hotels (or folks’ guestrooms) are just fine.
+You can trust that I will pick the least expensive travel option consonant with reason.